 - Renin release – inhibited by β blockers

 - Renin activity – inhibited by renin inhibitors

 - ACE – inhibited by ACE inhibitors

-- Angiotensin II receptors – inhibited by AT1-receptor antagonists
+- Angiotensin II receptors – inhibited by AT1-receptor blockers

 - Aldosterone receptors – inhibited by aldosterone-receptor antagonists